The European Union’s Role in Non-Proliferation and Disarmament and Its Engagement with Academia and The Younger Generation

 Read more

-Mentors and mentees of the Young Women in Non-Proliferation and Disarmament Mentorship Programme participated in the Annual Conference of the EU Non-Proliferation and Disarmament Consortium (EUNPDC) in Brussels.
+The VCDNP and the International Affairs Institute launched the 4th edition of the Young Women in Non-Proliferation and Disarmament Mentorship Programme in the framework of the EU Non-Proliferation and Disarmament Consortium.

 Read more